Robert and Harriet Heilbrunn Professor

 Yuhki received his Ph.D. from Hokkaido University in 2009.
 After a short experience as a research assistant professor in Hokkaido University, he joined the Darnell Lab as a JSPS postdoctoral fellow in 2012.
 His research focuses on understanding the functions of NOVA-mediated RNA regulatory networks in CNS and diseases and on tasting a wide variety of beers on his weekend.

 Ruth received her Ph.D. from the Columbia University and joined the Darnell lab as a postdoctoral associate in 2019.
 Her research focuses on understanding the mechanisms of RBP-mediated RNA regulation in synaptic plasticity.
-While not at the bench she enjoys cycling around NYC and playing with her dog, Mia.
+While not at the bench she enjoys cycling around NYC and playing with her son, Abe and her dog, Mia.

-Yoko received her Ph.D. from the University of Tokyo in Japan and joined the Darnell lab.
+Yoko received her Ph.D. from the University of Tokyo in Japan before joining the Darnell lab.
 Her research focuses on understanding the function of RBP and evaluating its evolutionary significance in brain.
-She is planning to go out to lots of different places in Manhattan this summer.